doodlebunnyhops/doodlebunnyhops.github.io/content/casebook/poi.md

 ---
 title: "Points of Interest"
 weight: 2
+draft: true
 ---

-## Top View Map of Brookhaven

-This map also has outlines on some points of interest.
+This map has outlines on some points of interest.

 {{< tip >}}
 You can click them to find out more details about that location!.